 According to Turlock City News, the recall affects products that have the numbers P6137, P6137A or P7632 where the USDA’s inspection label is placed on the product.

-The U.S. Department of Agriculture’s Food Safety and Inspection Service worked with the Centers for Disease Control and Prevention in order to find out which chicken product had been linked to an outbreak of the salmonella illness.
+The U.S. Department of Agriculture’s Food Safety and Inspection Service worked with the Center for Disease Control in order to find out which chicken product had been linked to an outbreak of the Salmonella illness.

 Since the date of the chicken was back in March, most individuals won’t find them on the shelves, but they could be in people’s freezers.
 The best buy dates on the chicken were reportedly between the 16th and 29th of March.

-The FSIS reported that before the recent illness, there hadn’t been a direct link found between the outbreak of salmonella and the Foster Farms chicken products.
+The FSIS said before the recent illness, there hadn’t been a direct link found between the outbreak of Salmonella and the Foster Farms chicken products.

 At Large Senior Editor, Arizona State University alum, coffee addict and television crime drama fan